History

 From 1904 to 1916 the Church had a Christian day school whenever teachers were available.
 Services and school classes were held in the German language.
 In 1917, the school was closed.
 Our nation was at war and anything “German” caused suspicion and distrust.
 The children attended classes in English at the new public school.
 English usage gradually increased.
 The first English services were funerals so that friends and neighbors could understand the message.
 English became predominant by 1920.
 German services continued once per month until 1957 so that the older members could hear the gospel in their mother tongue.

-In 1945, the congregIMG_0827ation became concerned about doctrinal errors at the Synod’s seminary in St. Louis.
+In 1945, the congregation became concerned about doctrinal errors at the Synod’s seminary in St. Louis.
 Membership in semi-religious fraternal societies was also troubling.
 After much discussion, debate, negotiation, soul searching and prayer, St. Johns terminated membership in the Lutheran Church Missouri Synod six years later.
 This decision had some dissenters and a third of the members left to form their own congregation.

 In 1970, an education wing was added to the main church building.
 The original building was moved to Worthington, MN.
 It’s currently part of the historical exhibit at Pioneer Village.